yoonsikp/family.md/hypertension.md

 - ECG

 ## Follow-up
-- For ACEi + ARBs, check for elevated Creatinine and Potassium in 2 weeks.
+- For ACEi + ARB, check Creatinine and K+ in 2 weeks.
 If elevated, reduce dose by 50% and repeat bloodwork in 2 weeks
 - Every month until BP reaches target
 - Every 6 months for BP checkups once target reached
 - Resistant hypertension if >= 3 medications have been tried without BP control, refer to specialist